The Side Effects of Under-Eating:

 - Uncontrollable compulsions to seek out food and when found, eat as much as possible.

-- Easy weight gain (even when eating less) as the body’s metabolism slows down to conserve energy and moves into a fat storage (rather than fat burning) mode to build up an energy supply.
+- Weight gain, even when eating less as the body’s metabolism slows down to conserve energy and moves into ‘fat storage’ (rather than fat burning) mode to build up an energy supply in case the ‘famine’ persists.

 The thing is OUR BRAINS ARE HARDWIRED TO BINGE.

-Regardless of your background, psychological or emotional issues, your body image, self-esteem or personality traits, if your brain perceives your body is not getting enough energy (food) you will start to obsess about food, have urges to binge and seek out food and when found eat as much of it as possible.
+Regardless of your background, psychological or emotional issues, your body image, self-esteem or personality traits, if your brain perceives your body is not getting enough energy (food) the STARVATION RESPONSE is triggered.
+You will obsess about food, have urges to binge and feel compelled to seek out food and when found, eat as much of it as possible.

 And because food restriction (whether by dieting and or purging) is seen as a threat to your survival, the FIGHT- FLIGHT RESPONSE is [automatically] triggered.

-As this is not a threat that you can fight or flee, the stress hormones do not get metabolised.
-Instead they build up in your body, ramping up feelings of stress, nervousness and anxiety.
+As this is not a threat that you can ‘fight’ or ‘flee’, the stress hormones that have been released do not get metabolized.
+Instead, they build up in your body, ramping up feelings of stress, nervousness, and anxiety.
+‘Fight or Flight’ is intended to be a short-term response to danger, however under the conditions, your body finds itself in, the response remains activated.

 Does any of the above sound familiar?

-You might be surprised (I was furious, given how prolific the promotion of dieting is) to know that the negative physical and psychological side effects of under eating have been known about since 1917 !
-Most notable are…
+You might be surprised to know that the negative physical and psychological side effects of undereating have been known about since 1917!

 NOW FOR SOME GOOD NEWS